MedAvail to Report First Quart - GuruFocus.com

-PHOENIX, May 15, 2023 (GLOBE NEWSWIRE) -- MedAvail Holdings, Inc. ( MDVL) (“MedAvail”), an innovative technology-enabled pharmacy company, today announced that the Company will announce financial results for the first quarter ended March 31, 2023, on Monday, May 15th, after the close of the financial markets.
-MedAvail management will be webcasting a corresponding conference call beginning at 1:30 p.m.
+PHOENIX, May 18, 2023 (GLOBE NEWSWIRE) -- MedAvail Holdings, Inc. ( MDVL) (“MedAvail”), an innovative pharmacy technology company, today announced that the Company will announce financial results for the first quarter ended March 31, 2023, on Thursday, May 18th, after the close of the financial markets.
+MedAvail management will host a corresponding conference call beginning at 1:30 p.m.
 Pacific Time / 4:30 p.m.
 Eastern Time.

 Call and webcast details:

-To access the Call me™ feature, which provides instant phone access to the event, click here.
+To access the Call me™ feature, which avoids having to wait for an operator, click here.

 The live audio webcast can be accessed by registering online on the “Investor Relations” section of MedAvail’s website at: https://investors.medavail.com.
 The webcast will be archived and available for replay after the event.